lucianaburdman/hypertension-treatment-three-different-drugs/README.md

 As a biostatistician with a strong background in HEOR, I am excited to showcase my skills and expertise in a validation project that aligns with Parexel's core values and services.
 Leveraging my experience in the industry and my familiarity with the company, I have developed a project that focuses on two of the three essential element of HEOR that Parexel provides support for: evidence identification and health economic modeling.

-By conducting a thorough literature review, designing a robust health economic model, and selecting the most appropriate clinical outcomes assessments, my project aims to demonstrate my ability to provide a comprehensive and data-driven evidence package that meets HTA guidelines.
-I am confident that this project will not only showcase my skills but also demonstrate my commitment to advancing clinical research and improving patient outcomes.

 **If you'd like to go straight to the results plots and interpretation, click [here](https://github.com/lucianaburdman/hypertension-treatment-three-different-drugs#results)**

 # Evidence Identification with Literature Review